 Credit builder loans are designed to help you improve your credit score by reporting all of your on-time payments to the credit bureaus.
 They’re usually targeted towards people with bad credit or no credit history.

 When you sign up for a credit builder loan in Canada, you agree to make your loan payments with interest before you get your loan deposited into your bank account.
 So instead of getting funds at the beginning, you get funds at the end of your loan term.
+That’s why credit builder loans are a somewhat safer option for Manitobans in need of a bad credit loan.

-How do bad credit personal loans work?
+How do bad credit personal loans work in Manitoba?

 With a bad credit personal loan, you borrow money at a higher interest rate and pay it back regularly over a period of time (the loan term).
 Lenders charge higher interest rates for a bad credit loan because they worry that people with bad credit scores are more likely to default on their payments.